dherault/serverless-offline/README.md

 --enforceSecureCookies      Enforce secure cookies --hideStackTraces           Hide the stack trace on lambda failure.
 Default: false --host                  -o  Host name to listen on.
-Default: localhost --httpPort                  Http port to listen on.
+Default: localhost --port / -P                 Http port to listen on.
 Default: 3000 --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files
 --lambdaPort                Lambda http port to listen on.
 Default: 3002 --noPrependStageInUrl       Don't prepend http routes with the stage.